zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![Welcome to Best for You Organics Company! is highlighted above the Two Person Plan, Four Person Plan, and High-Pro Plan boxes in this screenshot of the home page.](media/bfyo-web-welcome.png "Home page")

-## Exercise 6: Create Azure Function for order processing
+## Exercise 6: Create Azure Functions for order processing

 Duration: 45 minutes

-In this task, you will create an Azure Function that will be triggered by orders being added to the Orders collection in Azure Cosmos DB.
-This Function will trigger whenever a document in the orders collection is inserted or updated.
-The function checks the processed field on the order document, ensuring only unprocessed orders are sent to the processing queue.
+In this task, you will create Azure Functions that will handle order processing.
+The first function will send unprocessed order details into a storage queue.
+This Function uses a timer trigger and checks the processed field on order documents, ensuring only unprocessed orders are sent to the processing queue.
+A second function is used to simulate order processing and send notifications to the user who placed the order.

 ### Task 1: Provision a Function App